wangvsa/io-traces/README.md

        HDF5 is only used to write/read restart files.
 All other files are in ASCII format.
 * reports:
   * [Without HDF5](./reports/ParaDis/paradis_copper_ascii-restart.html):
     Write all files in ASCII format.
-Only uses fprintf for I/O. *TODO: rank 0 write and close; then rank 1 append; In this case, offset-vs-rank plots are wrong*
+Only uses fprintf for I/O. *TODO: rank 0 writes and closes --> then rank 1 appends; In this case, offset-vs-rank plots are wrong*
   * [With HDF5](./reports/ParaDis/paradis_copper_hdf5-restart.html):
     Use HDF5 to write restart files.